January 15 for September admission, May 15 for January admission

-The International Doctoral Fellowship (IDF) program supports top international students who are starting UBCO doctoral programs.
-The fellowship provides funding for a total of four years: a $25,000 stipend plus tuition for four years from the College of Graduate Studies; also, each recipient’s supervisor, department, or Faculty may wish to provide additional funds (top-ups) comprised of awards, teaching assistantships and/or research assistantships in any or all of the four years of the Fellowship.
+The International Doctoral Fellowship (IDF) supports top international students who are beginning their UBCO doctoral programs.
+The fellowship provides funding for a total of four years: a $25,000 stipend/year plus tuition for a maximum of four years from the College of Graduate Studies.
+The supervisor, department, or faculty of each recipient may also wish to provide additional funds (top-ups) consisting of awards, teaching assistantships, and/or research assistantships in any or all of the four years of the Fellowship.

 Annual Value: $25,000 stipend + tuition

-- Hold a valid student visa and be registered full time when they begin their UBCO doctoral program
+- The awardee must hold a valid student visa and be registered full time when they begin their UBCO doctoral program

-- For fast-track students (who advance/transfer from a master’s to a doctoral program without completing their master’s degree), the effective date of transfer to the doctoral program must be September 2018
+- Fast-track students (who advance/transfer from a master’s to a doctoral program without completing their master’s degree) are not eligible for this award

-- Have an admission GPA of first class standing
+- The awardee must have an admission GPA of first class standing

 - Incoming students